KOYA KUJIYA in Abhayapuri, Assam-Things to do and see

 Popular Things to do in Koya Kujiya in Abhyapuri

 Koya Kujiya in Abhayapuri is a major attraction for all nature lovers and photographers.
 Surrounded by hills and lush green trees the place presents a beautiful frame.
 Photography lovers like to visit this place, especially during the winter season.
-A large number of migratory birds makes their way to the eco-park attracting photographers from all over.
+A large number of migratory birds make their way to the eco-park attracting photographers from all over.

 Another popular activity is boating.
 The boats will take you across many islands in the eco-park.
 They charge Rs 50 per person for boating and mostly they prefer a group of 7-8 people for the same.

 So we reached the spot at around 11.30 am.
 My husband’s colleagues and their family members had already reached the spot and started making preparations.
 The area was cleaned and our very own desi “Chulha” or mud burners were made for cooking.
 The menu was already decided and we took a professional cook with us so that we can use the time exploring the park.